intersystems/stock-trading-with-dotnet-isc1134/README.md

     If you are using InterSystems Labs, the sample stock data is already loaded.
 You can skip to the next step.

 In your IDE:
-1. Clone this repo and open the repo in Visual Studio Code.
+1. Clone this repo and open the repo in your IDE.
 2. Copy `C#.csproj`, `InterSystems.Data.IRISClient.dll`, `InterSystems.Data.XEP.dll` from *enviroment* folder into your working directory.
 For example, you want to use XEP to connect to InterSystems IRIS database, put those 3 files in *Solutions/XEP* folder.
-3. In each of the *.cs* file, modify the *host* and *password* to be the correct values for your InterSystems IRIS instance.
+3. In each of the *.cs* file, modify the *ip* and *password* to be the correct values for your InterSystems IRIS instance.
 Although *port* and *username* are most likely the defaults, you should verify that the values are correct.

 In the terminal of Visual Studio Code:

 1. Navigate to working directory: ```cd Solutions/XEP```

 2. Run: ```dotnet run ```

 ### Contents